Raider0401/timetable-app/README.md

 This is the Computer Science project by Anubhuti Mittal and Harsh Chaudhary of class 12th A, Presidium School.
 This is a timetable generator application for our school in order to assist our teachers with generation of their own as well as students' schedules at the beginning of the year.
+Note-View the backyard folder in order to assess our progress

 ## Installation